 There are some simple jobs that don't require in-depth knowledge of large parts of the system, e.g. extracting diagrams from the scanned PDF copies of the logbooks and inserting them into the HTML version of the same logbook.
 There is a list of the logbooks that need doing in the "Logbook Fettling" section of the Expo Data To-Do List.

 There are broken links in the handbook which need fixing.
-At the bottom of the your laptop configuration page is a list of link-checking tools.
+At the bottom of the survey laptop configuration page is a list of link-checking tools.
 Run one or more of these and use the "Edit this page" capability to fix the handbook pages so that the links work.
 This is a perennial problem with external websites which change their hosting systems and domain names too frequently for us to keep up with.

 Before starting any coding you will need to have a good general feel for what the input data is and how it is handled.
 So please, please do a couple of data management jobs first - as described in the 'Survey Data' section above.

 Many of the items on the Systems To-Do list won't make much sense until you have read through the expo systems architecture documents, and before you plan some changes have a look at the design decisions and proposals documents of the things we are already thinking about.
 And before you do anything, please do contribute a page or two on what you think would be a good idea (using the handbook editing "Edit this page" capability to add a new design document).

 Your own laptop + web-browser is already a basic expo machine.
 You will need to install cave survey software to make it a then a survey laptop.
-This can take several hours, but you don't need to install everything before you can contribute to fixing things in the Expo Systems To-Do List.
+This can take an hour or so, but you don't need to install everything before you can contribute to fixing things in the Expo Systems To-Do List.
 Once you have got a bit of experience with the how expo works, you can upgrade your laptop to a bulk update machine.
 If you really want to get stuck into the code you will need a troggle software development configuration.